hoemotion/Karuma/README.md

 - Please don't forget to leave a star (donate me nitro if you are rich enough: **karma.meme#8811**).

 ## Having Issues?
-- This is my support Server:
+- This is my Support-Server:

 <a href = "https://discord.gg/NsRSaQNbYa"><img src="https://img.icons8.com/color/48/000000/discord.png"/></a>

+## Pllease use this tool for educational purposes only